Dor2495/CountDownGameTimer/README.md

 # CountDownTimer: A Two-Player Game Timer App

-CountDownTimer is a modern iOS application built with SwiftUI, providing a seamless experience for managing time in turn-based games across iOS devices.
+CountDownTimer is a modern iOS application built with SwiftUI, providing a seamless experience for managing time in turn-based games.

 ## Features